 Audit Fees.
 Audit fees consist of fees billed for professional services performed by PricewaterhouseCoopers LLP for the audit of our annual consolidated financial statements, the review of interim consolidated financial statements, and related services that are normally provided in connection with registration statements, including the registration statements for our follow-on offerings.
-Included in the 2014 audit fees is \$862,543 of fees billed in connection with our initial public offering.
-Included in the 2015 audit fees is \$222,500 of fees billed in connection with our follow-on offerings completed in April 2015 and January 2016.
+Included in the 2015 audit fees are \$222,500 of fees billed in connection with our follow-on offerings completed in April 2015 and January 2016.
+Included in the 2016 audit fees are \$184,100 of fees billed in connection with our follow-on offerings completed in January 2016 and September 2016.

 Audit-Related Fees.
 Audit related fees consist of fees billed by PricewaterhouseCoopers LLP for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements.
-There were no such fees incurred in 2015 or 2014.
+There were no such fees incurred in 2016 or 2015.